gatlin/otis/README.md

   plain values.
   it may be overkill, it's probably overkill.

-- the type `Operation` and its concrete implematations.
+- the type `Operation` and its concrete implementations.

   an `Operation` has the following interface: